robinv85/dotfiles/README.md

 Installation
 ------------

-Clone this repo anywhere, e.g. to ~/dots, then run bootstrap.sh and the following files are automatically symlinked into your $HOME directory.
+Clone this repo anywhere, e.g. to ~/dots, then run bootstrap.sh and the following files & folders are automatically symlinked into your $HOME directory.

     .profile
     .bash_profile
     .bashrc
+    .vim/
     .vimrc
     .osx